Censorship by Google: General censorship

-In October 2020, PewDiePie was allegedly shadow-banned by YouTube, which led to his channel and videos becoming unavailable on search results.
-However, YouTube denied shadow-banning him, although the human review was restricted due to the COVID-19 pandemic.
-YouTube was criticized by PewDiePie himself, his fans, other YouTubers, and netizens over this.

 In early February 2021, YouTube removed raw footage taken of the 2021 storming of the United States Capitol by independent journalists like Ford Fischer from News2Share or from progressive media outlets such as Status Coup citing that the videos violated its policies on misinformation.
 The same footage from the outlets was reused by large media organizations and still up on their YouTube accounts.
 Some independent journalists including Fischer and other progressive outlets like The Progressive Soap Box (host Jamarl Thomas), Political Vigilante (Graham Elwood), Franc Analysis and The Convo Couch were demonetized by YouTube with some having their superchat feature blocked.
 Fischer was later remonetized by YouTube after it acknowledged "over-enforcement".

+Shadowbanning of comments

+Comments on YouTube are frequently shadowbanned without the poster even being informed of it.

+Once posted, the comment appears but immediately disappears when the page is refreshed.